zawye-imu/MyanmarCounterUp/README.md

 # MyanmarCounterUp
-Add counter up functionality to your numbers in Myanmar numbers.
+Add counter up functionality to your numbers in Myanmar font.